|

 Your heat pump is an integral part of your heating and cooling system.
 Your heat pump’s job is to use a refrigerant to transfer warmer thermal energy from the cool outdoor air to the indoors to provide a source of heat.
 In the warmer months it uses this same process to draw the heat out of your home and transfer it outside to cool the space.

 You rely on your heat pump to maintain a pleasant temperature in your home.
 When it is not functioning optimally, you definitely notice the difference!
-Any time you have a concern for the heat pump mechanism in your DeLand or West Volusia home, call Jacob Heating & Air Conditioning at 386-337-3502 or contact us online to schedule service!

 What Is Defrost Mode for a Heat Pump?